b. 1989 Berkeley, CA; Lives and works in New York

 In 2018, Gutierrez produced Indigenous Woman, a 124-page magazine replete with fashion spreads, product advertisements and a Letter from the Editor all dedicated, as Gutierrez describes it, to “the celebration of Mayan Indian heritage, the navigation of contemporary indigeneity and the ever-evolving self-image.”
 Through the style and construct of the glossy magazine, Gutierrez subverts conventional ideals of beauty to reveal how deeply sexism, racism, transphobia and other biases are embedded in our culture.
 This body of work has been exhibited all over the world, including the 58th Venice Biennale.

 Gutierrez received her BFA from the Rhode Island School of Design in 2012.
 She is also a published musician and has produced several commercial videos.
 Gutierrez lives and works in New York.

 Her work has been featured in several museum exhibitions, including the Australian Centre for Photography’s Martine Gutierrez 'Body en Thrall' (2020), the Museum of Modern Art Fort Worth’s FOCUS: Martine Gutierrez (2019), and the Contemporary Art Museum, Raleigh’s WE & THEM & ME (2016).

-Her work has been acquired by the Bowdoin College Museum of Art, Brunswick, ME; Cantor Arts Center at Stanford University, CA; Fralin Museum of Art at the University of Virginia, VA; Frances Lehman Loeb Art Center, NY; Hood Museum of Art, Dartmouth College, Hanover, NH; McNay Art Museum, San Antonio, TX; Milwaukee Art Museum, Milwaukee, WI; Modern Art Museum of Fort Worth, Fort Worth, TX; Museum of Contemporary Art San Diego, San Diego, CA; Museum of Contemporary Photography at Columbia College, IL; Museum of Modern Art, NY; National Gallery of Art, DC; Rhode Island School of Design Museum of Art, Providence, RI; Rockwell Museum, Corning, NY; Rose Art Museum at Brandeis University, MA; San Francisco Museum of Modern Art, CA; Smithsonian American Art Museum, DC; Solomon R. Guggenheim Museum, NY; Tang Museum at Skidmore College, NY; Wake Forest University Art Collection, NC; and the Whitney Museum of American Art, New York, NY.
+Her work has been acquired by the Bowdoin College Museum of Art, ME; Cantor Arts Center at Stanford University, CA; Fralin Museum of Art at the University of Virginia, VA; Frances Lehman Loeb Art Center, NY; Hood Museum of Art at Dartmouth College, NH; McNay Art Museum, TX; Middlebury College Museum of Art, VT; Milwaukee Art Museum, WI; Modern Art Museum of Fort Worth, TX; Mount Holyoke College Art Museum, MA; Museum of Contemporary Art San Diego, CA; Museum of Contemporary Photography at Columbia College, IL; Museum of Modern Art, NY; National Gallery of Art, DC; Rhode Island School of Design Museum, RI; Rockwell Museum, NY; Rose Art Museum at Brandeis University, MA; San Francisco Museum of Modern Art, CA; Smithsonian American Art Museum, DC; Solomon R. Guggenheim Museum, NY; Tang Museum at Skidmore College, NY; Wake Forest University Art Collection, NC; and the Whitney Museum of American Art, NY, among other institutions.